 Sure, people will do things you don’t like, forget important events, say unkind things, and otherwise not show up how you expect.
 All of that is real.
 What’s also real is that none of that directly affects your happiness.
 It’s how you choose to react to those situations that affects your happiness.
 Research has shown that happiness stems from our own internal interpretation of what is happening, and that we can therefore choose to be happy, even in the most difficult of situations.

-William Shakespeare said it best:
+Hamlet said it best:

 “There is nothing either good or bad but thinking makes it so.”